QASymphony/appium-samples/README.md

 ## Schedule Test Execution for Specific Tests ##

-Sometimes you do not need the whole tests get executed but some tests only.
+Sometimes you do not need the whole tests to be executed but some tests only.
 For instances, when there are failed tests due to bugs in your application, you go ahead fixing the bugs, build the app then run the tests that failed previously instead of all the tests.

 With qTest Launch, you can schedule test execution for specific tests only.
 You do that by selecting the test cases or test runs you want to be executed by Universal Agent.